TomJakiela/control-systems/README.md

 # control-systems
-University projects on the applications of control theory
+University projects on the applications of control theory (Simulink)

 Inverted pendulum on a cart model based on Feedback Systems, Astroom and Murray, 2012.
 System parameters may be found in textbook, control parameters not supplied